WCGPR0/simon-says/README.md

 ## Bugs / Todos

 * Haven't tested for iPhones, but for Androids, did notice the attempt for nested pointevents in the views isn't working correctly.
-* Also the Web component isn't very responsive to smaller devices.
-I'ved used absolute positioning to the window, which I don't think is ideal and can be improved.
+* Also the Web component isn't very responsive to smaller devices (such as iPhone 5, Galaxy S5, iPhone non-Plus).
+Since there's no direct media queries, we could use [react-native-css-media-query-processor](https://github.com/kristerkari/react-native-css-media-query-processor) to create responsive styling.
+I'ved also used absolute positioning to the window, which I don't think is ideal and can be improved.
 * The UI could also use some polishing.
 * I started with [Stylesheets.create](https://reactnative.dev/docs/stylesheet) but ended with inline styling becuase it was faster.
 Ideally, I would like to refactor more of the inline styling to Stylesheets.
 * I wrote everything under one view, but I think this could be refactored and split into multiple components, and use [redux](https://redux.js.org/) for the deterministic state management.
 Redux isn't something I've used yet, so wasn't sure of the learning curve here.